mannyray/image-optimize/README.md

 After your website is built via the Jekyll tool then it is equivalent to driving anywhere you want with your car.
 The Jekyll tool doesn't care what you do with your website or write on it just as the car factory doesn't really care how and where you drive.

 Regardless of what model your car is, Jekyll designed all the themes / car-models such that it is very simple and standard to add-content / drive.
 Driving in one car model is basically the same in another car-model.
-This is what makes Jekyll attractive as the adding-content / driving is very similar while the themes / car/models can be very different.
+This is what makes Jekyll attractive as the adding-content / driving is very similar while the themes / car-models can be very different.
 A Jekyll user can easily find a car of their flavour and drive where they want.

 Social media websites are also similar to site generating tool like Jekyll as in the adding-content / driving mechanics are very straightforward.
 Whether you are making a post, or sharing pictures - these concepts are very standard and easy to pick up from facebook, twitter and others.
 For the analogy, if Jekyll is a car factory then social media websites are public transport - simple and easy to use and get around town but are restricted by the routes (like Twitter with character count in tweets) and you are subject to seeing advertisement and interacting with other passengers.